docxology/cohereants/markdown/02_introduction.md

 3. **Behavioral Studies**: Examination of insect responses to infrared stimuli and environmental conditions
 4. **Spectroscopic Validation**: Measurement and analysis of semiochemical emission spectra
 5. **Computational Modeling**: Implementation of theoretical frameworks in tested computational models, cross-linked to unit tests

+Each objective maps to a tested function or class in `src/` and a corresponding figure or data artifact listed in the Symbols/Glossary I/O map.

 ### Explicit Hypotheses and Falsifiable Predictions
 - H1 (Resonance): Sensilla length/diameter distributions predict quarter/half‑wavelength resonances within 2–30 μm; correlation r ≥ 0.8 across species.